GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Mechanical_Bride_Folklore_1951.md

 * "Ours is the first age in which many thousands of the best-trained individual minds have made it a full-time business to get inside **the collective public mind**," McLuhan writes in his preface to the book.
 He believes the modern "helpless state engendered by prolonged mental rutting is the effect of many ads and **much entertainment** alike."

+The "Collective Public Mind" is another phrase for Pluribus of the USA Great Seal Latin proposal.